andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 second day I had friends confirmed for both shows so it's good I had my gaze fixing practice night 1.
 During the first performance of the second day I did catch myself smothering a smirk during the nude section.
-Facing out towards the audience I was stoic, but going back towards the curtain each time I had the smallest smirk I had to muffle.
+Facing out towards the audience I maintained a stoic stare into the deep blue lake, but going back towards the curtain each time I had the smallest smirk I had to muffle.

 <h4 class="article-subheader">Giddy</h4>
 On my third pass I'm supposed to do a single skip on each of the first two laps